Oneplace.com

 Ned and C.J. break something in the Collins Mansion.
 Instead of confessing and asking for forgiveness, they deceitfully try to hide the evidence.
 Now, what should have been a small matter becomes a volcano in the hands of Mrs. Collins' sister, Eunice McGruff!

-Narrator: Welcome to the world of Paws & Tales.
-Wild Mountain can be a pretty dangerous place.
-If you stay on the trails and stick with me, there's adventure around every corner and stories to tell when we get back home.
-We might even find some hidden treasure.
-We had some there too.
+Insight for Living: Welcome to the world of Paws & Tales.
+Wildwood Mountain can be a pretty dangerous place.
+If you stay on the trails and stick with me, there are adventures to be had there, too.
+Insight for Living is proud to present Paws & Tales.

-Narrator: Howdy, and welcome to Wildwood.
-Today is a very special day in the life of Mrs. Collins, for this is the day that her sister-in-law, Unis McGruff, is coming to visit.
-Mrs. McGruff's husband was, as stories told, an international entertainer before he passed away just a few years ago.
-Now, the two sisters-in-law are both widows, and for the first time in years, the two are getting together.
+Mrs. McGruff’s husband was, as the stories told, an international entertainer before he passed away just a few years ago.
+Now the two sisters-in-law are both widows, and for the first time in years, the two are getting together.

-Unis McGruff: You are dragging the trunk!
+Mrs. McGruff: You are dragging the trunk!
 Lift it, you lazy mule!

 Guest (Male): Yes, ma'am.
 Sorry, ma’am.

-Unis McGruff: I fear only chamomile will do.
+Mrs. McGruff: I fear only chamomile will do.
 Do you have chamomile tea?

 Ned: I'll never forget the day I discovered this priceless old lantern buried deep inside a dark cave in the middle of the jungle.

-CJ: And I'll never forget the day I snatched this rare gem from the very mouth of a ferocious alligator.
+CJ: Ha!
+And I'll never forget the day I snatched this rare gem from the very mouth of a ferocious alligator.

 Narrator: Mrs. Collins was about the kindest, most generous woman in Wildwood.
 Before her husband died some twelve or thirteen years ago, he had traveled the globe exploring the wonders of God's creation.
-Each time he visited a new place, he filled huge crates with items from that place and shipped them back to his mansion in Wildwood.

-For every one of these shipments that came to the mansion, he had another room built on to hold the stuff.
-He fully intended to slow down one day and open up all these crates and set up all the rooms into a sort of museum.
+Now, he fully intended to slow down one day and open up all these crates and set up all the rooms into a sort of museum.
 Unfortunately, he passed away before he could.
-So now, the mansion has more rooms than you can count, and most all of them are full of unopened crates full of stuff from who knows where.
+So now the mansion has more rooms than you can count, and most all of them are full of unopened crates full of stuff from who knows where.

-Ned: I was completely surrounded by angry gorillas.
+CJ: I was completely surrounded by angry gorillas.
 If it wasn't for this rare old spoon, I would have never dug my way out of there.

 Narrator: Mrs. Collins places no real value on all of this stuff, so she lets the kids of the town come over to explore and pretend.

-Ned: I carried this vase on my head 200 miles from the water hole to save a small village from a terrible drought.
+Ned: I carried this vase on my head 200 miles from the waterhole to save a small village from a terrible drought.

 CJ: What kind of village?
 That's a pretty nice urn.

-CJ: As a matter of fact, it was a Grecian village, and I had to bring the water from China.
+Ned: As a matter of fact, it was a Grecian village, and I had to bring the water from China.

-Ned: Bet you were pooped after that.
+CJ: Bet you were pooped after that.

-Ned: I hate that.
+CJ: I hate that.

-CJ: I know.
+Ned: I know.
 I had to carry the cups and balance this urn on my head like this.

-CJ: Hey, I balanced this on my head for about 10,000 miles.
+Ned: No kidding.
+You better put it down.
+You're going to drop it.
+Hey, I balanced this on my head for about 10,000 miles.
 I think I can balance it for a minute here.

-Ned: It looks fragile.
+CJ: It looks fragile.
 You better just put it down.

-CJ: My bad.
+Ned: My bad.

-Ned: You smashed it!
+CJ: You smashed it!

-CJ: I didn't mean to.
+Ned: I didn't mean to.

-Ned: I told you to put it down.
+CJ: I told you to put it down.

-CJ: Maybe I can put it back together.
+Ned: Maybe I can put it back together.
 Here, help me.

-Ned: Watch the sharp edges.
-There's too many pieces.
+Ned: There's too many pieces.
 It's useless.
 Look, no one knows we broke it.
 If we clean it up quick, we'll be okay.

 CJ: We did not break it.
 You did.

 Narrator: Well, someone did know that Ned broke the urn.
 The two rats that lived there in the mansion were watching the whole thing.
-Most of the time, our disobedience is found out.
+Most of the time, disobedience is found out.

-Professor Madavi: Yes, Rick, I heard.
+Professor Madhavi: Yes, Rick, I heard.

-Narrator: Now, Madavi had traveled widely with Mr. Collins, and he is now a world-renowned authority on ancient history.
-He corresponds with professors from all over the globe.
 The problem is that no one knows he's a rat.
 Mostly, rats are only interested in their next meal.
 They don't plan, they don't want to learn, and they are usually pretty willing to wreck anything they need to get what they want.

-Madavi is afraid that if he were found out to be a rat, no one would deal with him again.
+Madhavi is afraid that if he were found out to be a rat, no one would deal with him again.
 If Mrs. Collins found out he was in her mansion, she would set traps or fumigate and fill the place with poisonous gas.

 Rick: So, how bad is it?

-Rick: So no real damage done here.
+Rick: So, no real damage done here?

-Mrs. Collins: CJ, Ned!
+Mrs. Collins: CJ!
+Ned!

 Ned: She heard!
 What do we do?